Transportation in Edmonton: Airports

 Edmonton is served by one major and several smaller general aviation airports.
 The largest airport, Edmonton International Airport is located south of the city limits, near the city of Leduc.
-It is the fifth busiest airport in Canada, with 8 million passengers using the facilities in 2015.
+It is the fifth busiest airport in Canada, with over 8 million passengers using the facilities in 2025.
+The airport serves as the headquarters and hub for two major Canadian airlines, passenger carrier Flair Airlines and cargo carrier Morningstar Air Express.
 Edmonton has scheduled daily non-stop service to all major Canadian cities and several major US hubs including Denver, Las Vegas, Minneapolis, Phoenix and Seattle.
 Seasonal destinations include various Mexican and Caribbean resorts as well as Hawaii.

 Edmonton Airports controls Edmonton International, and Villeneuve Airport, which primarily provides general aviation and flight training services.

 Edmonton is located geographically closer to many destinations in Europe and Asia than the airports in Calgary, Vancouver, Winnipeg as well as points in Western United States.
 Edmonton International Airport is the future home of an inland port logistics support facility in support of the Port Alberta initiative.
 The port is designed to provide a comprehensive shipping hub connection rail, air, and naval cargo shipments through the Port of Prince Rupert.